2015 sees Pauline celebrate over forty-five years on

 television, film and stage.
 She sees the establishment

 of the Pauline Quirke Academies as her ultimate legacy.

 Pauline is represented by Steve Sheen at Quirky Media.
 Please contact firstname.lastname@example.org or call +44 (0)1494 445448

-Pauline discovered acting at the age of nine when a couple of after-school clubs were formed by the local teachers.
-One was Country Dancing and the other was a Drama club.
-Not fancying Country Dancing, Pauline joined the Drama Club and has not stopped entertaining the nation since.
+Pauline discovered acting at the age of nine when a couple of after-school clubs were formed by the teachers.
+One was country dancing and the other was a drama club.
+Not fancying country dancing, Pauline joined the drama Club and has not stopped entertaining the nation since.

-Pauline is of course, most famous for her role as Sharon in 101 episodes of Birds of a Feather.
+Pauline is of course, most famous for her role as Sharon Theodopolopolous in 125 episodes of Birds of a Feather (from 1986 – 2015).

 Pauline has won the Royal Television Society Award for 'Best Comedy Newcomer', the coveted Fipa D'Or Biarritz Award at the Cannes Television Awards and a BAFTA nomination.

 Pauline is an honorary member of The National Society for the Prevention of Cruelty to Children, a patron of the Ian Rennie Hospice at Home, a supporter of Children with Leukaemia, Children in Crisis and Children's Hospice UK and has just launched her own Charity ‘PQA Trust’ to help deprived children get performing arts training for building confidence and learning skills for life.

 In 2007 Pauline opened her very first Pauline Quirke Academy of Performing Arts.
 Now there are approximately 80 academies (at time of going to press, with more planned) teaching over 5000 children aged between four and eighteen across the country the delights and disciplines of comedy and drama, musical theatre, and film & television.